 Recent highlights include the creation and introduction of Beefeater super premium gin, Beefeater 24, followed by the limited edition, Summer, Winter and London Market variants.

-Last year's judges included: Joanne Moore master distiller G&J Greenall, Charles Maxwell, Thames Distillers; Lucy Britner, Bars Editor, Drinks International; Bernard Fillers; Filliers Graanstokerij’s; Lesley Gracie new liquid development leader, William Grant & Sons.
-Patience Gould, gin expert.
+Last year's judges included: Charles Maxwell, Thames Distillers; Lucy Britner, World's 50 Best Bars Editor; Bernard Fillers, Filliers Graanstokerij's; Lesley Gracie, new liquid development leader, William Grant & Sons; Patience Gould, gin expert.

 Carlos Londono - Tequila & Mezcal

 Carlos is the Assistant General Manager/Bar and Events Manager at Café Pacifico,London.
 He has helped launch numerous tequila brands in the UK during the past 14 years and helped set up the Tequila Embassy at numerous bar shows in London.

 Previously Carlos has worked as a Brand Ambassador for Emporia Brands UK,helping with the education of their tequila portfolio.
 Currently he is one of Muestra Número Ocho Ambassadors and a shareholder of the company.

 Last year's judges included: Tim Homewood, Cuervo tequila brand ambassador; Matthias Lataille, Olmeca Altos brand ambassador; Jon Anders Fjelstrud, manager El Camino in Soho, London; Rodrigo Alvarez, Navajo Joe ambassador of tequila.